hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 }
 ```
 The method will fail with a runtime exception if no description matches the current system architecture.
+The result of this invocation will be that the library will be packaged from the contained jar in the expected structure into a temporal folder and loaded into memory.

 ## Test Plan
 Since cryptographic code is often difficult to test due to its complexity and the lack of a test oracle,